lunarmint/anime-piracy-wiki/guides/torrent.md

   - Seeding: A seedbox is on 24/7 seeding your torrents at high speeds, that allows you to maintain a good ratio on private (and public) trackers.

   - Running your own VPN (If you're paying for a VPS, you can set up whatever you like on it- not just a VPN.
-However if you're only paying for a seedbox that will not be possible.
+However, if you're only paying for a seedbox that will not be possible.

   - Many seedboxes support third-party plugins such as Sonarr, Plex servers, etc.